open-telemetry/oteps/text/0074-global-init.md

 Global variables face significant opposition from some developers, which forces the question: "why support globals at all?".
-In languages with automatic dependency injection support, then conceivably we do not need global variables.
+In languages with automatic dependency injection support, then conceivably we may not need global variables.
 In languages without automatic dependency injection, without globals we could not have the "zero touch" instrumentation [given as a requirement for the project](https://github.com/open-telemetry/oteps/blob/master/text/0001-telemetry-without-manual-instrumentation.md).